-Erste Bank's Net profit set a new record in 2018 - highly beating 2017 YE result.
+Erste Hungary's Net profit set a new record in 2018 - highly beating 2017 YE result.

-Erste Bank's Total assets reached 2.459 billion forint by the YE, which corresponds to a 14.7% year-on-year growth.
-Erste Bank reported a 57.5 billion forint After tax profit.
+Erste Hungary's Total assets reached 2.564 billion forint by the year end, which corresponds to a 15.5% year-on-year growth.
+Erste Hungary reported an after tax profit of 58.5 billion forint.

-The structure of Erste Bank's asset portfolio shows a significant change at the end of 2018 compared to the preceding years.
-The net volume of Loans to customers significantly increased - mainly as a result of growing new disbursements.
-The total increase was 127 billion forint.
+The structure of Erste Hungary's asset portfolio shows a significant change at the end of 2018 compared to the preceding years.
+The net volume of customer loans significantly increased - mainly as a result of growing new disbursements.
+The total increase was 166 billion forint.
 Though the contribution by the different Business Lines varies, i.e. Retail portfolio increased by 9% due to higher mortgage and personal loan new disbursement, furthermore Corporate volumes could grew substantially above the market by 24%.

-The portfolio of held to maturity investments grew approximately by 83 billion forint, however their share within the balance sheet total remained on previous year's level (27%).
+The security portfolio held to maturity investments grew approximately by 84 billion forint, however their share within the balance sheet total remained on previous year's level (29%).
 Loans to credit institutions also grew together with their share within Total assets (4% vs 3% in 2017).
-At the same time Cash and cash equivalents at central bank slightly increased together with their share within total assets (1,1% vs 1% in 2017).
+At the same time cash and cash balances at central bank slightly increased together with their share within Total assets (2% vs 1% in 2017).

 The portfolio structure within liability side is roughly the same as last year.
-Deposits from credit institutions increased by 112 billion forint since the preceding year.
-Overall the share of Amounts owed to credit institutions within the balance sheet total grew by 3% compared to the previous year's level (16% vs 13% in 2017).
+Deposits from credit institutions increased by 66 billion forint since the preceding year.
+Overall the share of amounts owed to credit institutions within the balance sheet total remained on the previous year's level at 10%.

-Customer deposits gained significantly by 170 billion forint in 2018, though their share within the total balance sheet remained on the same level of 2017 (67%).
+Customer deposits gained significantly by 190 billion forint in 2018, though their share within the total balance sheet remained on the same level of 2017 (67%).
 Boost in customer deposit base was triggered by higher current account volumes.
-Erste Bank has a 8.01% market share regarding retail deposits, which corresponds to a 9 bps rise compared to last year.
+Erste Hungary has 8.01% market share regarding retail deposits, which corresponds to a 9 bps rise compared to last year.
 While market share of sight deposits decreased by 87 bps, term deposits increased by 149 bps.

+Debt securities issued grew significantly by 59 billion forint driven by mortgage bond issuances.
 The share of own equity within Total liabilities slightly decreased to 14%.

-Erste Bank's Operating income increased considerably, while Operating expenses slightly decreased compared to the previous year, resulting in a 67.8 billion forint (+21.9% growth vs. 2017) Operating result at the end of 2018.
+Erste Hungary's Operating income increased considerably, while Operating expenses slightly decreased compared to the previous year, resulting in a 71 billion forint (+22.4% growth vs. 2017) Operating result at the end of 2018.

-Regarding the elements of Operating income, Net interest income was up by 3.6% (2.3 billion forint) compared to previous year.
+Regarding the elements of Operating income, Net interest income was up by 3.9% (2.6 billion forint) compared to previous year.

-Both of the interest income (by 3.9 billion forint; 5%) and the interest expense (by 1.6 billion forint; 16%) increased in 2018.
+Both interest income (by 4.1 billion forint; 5.3%) and interest expense (by 1.5 billion forint; 13.6%) increased in 2018.